totalspectrum/flexprop/samples/README.txt

 rtc.bas:        Simple real-time clock using a COG to keep track of time smartpin.spin2: Print to serial port using smart pins

+fileserver: Samples for the loadp2 9P file server ls.spin:  list the current directory test9p.c: read the file "fs9p.h"

 LED_Matrix: Samples for the P2 LED Matrix accessory board

-proplisp: Lisp interpreter written in C proplisp/README.md: Documentation proplisp/lisp.c: Interactive interpreter proplisp/fibo.c: Recursive fibonacci in Lisp
+proplisp: Lisp interpreter written in C
+  README.md: Documentation
+  lisp.c: Interactive interpreter
+  fibo.c: Recursive fibonacci in Lisp

 upython: MicroPython interpreter for P2
   This is a binary-only package, which may be run using the `Special`